armyofevilrobots/helenplatt.ca/content/abouthelen.md

 My art reflects my process with work spanning fluid media and mixed media, to laser cutting and 3D printing.

-I hope you enjoy browsing the gallery pages and please visit again as I’ll be adding new work often!
+I hope you enjoy browsing the gallery pages and please visit again.

 ## Biography: